SoftUni/Programming-Basics-Book-JS-EN/chapter-02-simple-calculations.md

 5. Done the application.

-If you have any difficulties, ask in **the Softuni Forum**: https://softuni.bg/forum.
+If you have any difficulties, ask in **the Softuni Reddit**: https://www.reddit.com/r/softuni/.